Code-Institute-Submissions/ms3-cookery-instructions_AugResub/README.md

         os.environ.setdefault("MONGO_DBNAME", "<database name>")

 8. **Make sure that env.py is listed in your .gitignore file to prevent your environment variable being pushed publicly**.
-9. The app can be run locally using
+9. The app can be run locally using:

         python3 app.py

 ### **How to deploy to Heroku**

-To deploy the aoo to Heroku from its [GitHub repository](https://github.com/vijusuren/ms3-cookery-instructions): the following steps were taken:
+To deploy the app to Heroku from its [GitHub repository](https://github.com/vijusuren/ms3-cookery-instructions): the following steps were taken:

   1. From the GitPod terminal, create **requirements.txt** and **Procfile** using these commands: